Photo by Essay on Time.

 In those 20-minute blocks, put whatever tasks you want to accomplish that will move your stated and most important goals along.
 If you’re writing a book, use two or three blocks and put in “write.”

-If you’re implementing Agile marketing at the company, maybe you take one or two of those slots per day to read through the implementation guides and write out notes.
+If you’re implementing Agile methodology at the company, maybe you take one or two of those slots per day to read through the implementation guides and write out notes.

 The purpose of those three hours of time (split into nine 20‐minute blocks) is to use them to focus on what most needs doing TO ACCOMPLISH YOUR STATED GOALS.